 Day 13: Darjeeling

-Free day until we are transferred to the Bagdogra airport for our flight to Kolkata.
-Upon arrival we are met and transferred to our hotel.
+Today we are transferred to Bagdogra airport for our flight to Kolkata.
+Upon arrival at Kolkata, we are transferred to our hotel.
+Balance of the day is free for leisure activities.

 Day 15: Kolkata

 Kolkata, formerly known as Calcutta is a compelling, effervescent city, teeming with life.
 Under East India Company and later under the British Raj, Kolkata served as the capital of India until 1911.
 In the morning after breakfast we start the tour of our cultural city with a visit to the famous Malik Ghat flower market beneath the Howarh Bridge.
 This is the place where the cities floral retailers buy their fresh merchandise.
-Next we visit Howrah Bridge, iconic symbol of modern Kolkata followed by visit to Belur Math, the headquarters of Ramkrishna Mission founded by Swami Vivekanand.
+Next, we visit Howrah Bridge, iconic symbol of modern Kolkata followed by visit to Belur Math, the headquarters of Ramkrishna Mission founded by Swami Vivekanand.
 The temple is notable for its architecture that features Hindu, Christian and Islamic motifs as a symbol of unity of all religions.
 Later we visit Dakshineswar Kali Temple.
-Our afternoon concentrates on the British Calcutta, visiting St. John's Church, St. Paul's Cathedral and the Victoria Memorial, with its formal gardens and water courses, conceived by Lord Curzon to commemorate the British Empire at its peak.
+Our afternoon concentrates on British Calcutta, visiting St. John's Church and St. Paul's Cathedral.
 The evening is free to enjoy and maybe join the famous Calcutta Tea Houses, well known as a meeting point of philosophers, writers, poets and students.
+In the evening we enjoy farewell dinner at local restaurant.
 (B, D)

 Day 16: Depart Kolkata